distinto1/Darey.io-PBL-Projects/PROJECT 02/Project-02.md

 ![insert p13.PNG](./images2/p13.PNG)

-Assign ownership of the directory with the $USER environment variable which will reference your courrent system user.
+Assign ownership of the directory with the $USER environment variable which will reference your current system user.

 ```
 sudo chown -R $USER:$USER /var/www/projectLEMP